The SpongeBob Movie: Sponge on the Run

-|MPAA Rating:||Rated PG for thematic elements, some suggestive material, and language|
+|MPAA Rating:||Rated PG for rude humor, some thematic elements, and mild language|

-|Date Released to DVD:||December 16, 2019|
+|Date Released to Theaters:||March 5, 2021|

 Resistance is futile.
 SpongeBob is going to win you over.
 So settle back to enjoy the ebullient silliness, sweet friendship, origin story details, and very surprising guest stars in “The SpongeBob Movie: Sponge on the Run.”